18 Colorful and Bold Artwork Options for Your Frame TV

 Alright, alright let's get to the point of this post and the best part of the Frame; the digital art options!
 The Frame does come with it's own "built-in" shop, some of the art is free and some of it is offered through a subscription plan.
 Two other great places to find cool digital art are Etsy and Juniper Print Shop.
 I've found that the market is pretty saturated with muted farmhouse and boho style art for the Frame.
 It's a little more challenging to find options that are more eclectic and colorful.
-So I did some hunting and rounded-up 18 colorful and bold options for your Frame tv.
+So I did some hunting and rounded-up 18 colorful and bold Frame TV artwork options.

 The first option reminds me of a vintage art poster.
 And I really like the scale on the flying bird.
 It looks like a captured moment in time as the bird flew past a window.
 The third option is minimal, but the black and white are still striking.
 The next one feels pretty dramatic.
 Almost as if the artist was mad when they painted it.
 And I'm really into the texture of the last abstract landscape.
 It gives it a very realistic feel.

 Lots of good options here too!
 The photo of the women holding the letters that spell out badass makes me smile.
 I have a feeling that was probably photoshopped, though.
 The absolute stunner for me here is the cranes.
 That saturated yellow gold is so rich and really draws you in.